 Rule 5 – What if my device is compromised, now what?
 First, we need to assess what it really means.
 Most of our devices are not that important to be attacked.
 Nor is the data on them…at least not to anyone but ourselves.
 The best plan is prevention.
 That and have a someone to call for help, whether that’s your neighborhood computer folks, banker, attorney or kid brother.
 Don’t panic, just ask for help.

-For business, cyber security has an enormous and scary downside if the data gets compromised.
+According to a business law firm In Prime Legal located in Marietta, GA, for business, cyber security has an enormous and scary downside if the data gets compromised.
 They even sell insurance now in case your data gets stolen.
 But for consumers, it’s really about identity theft.
 Long gone are the days when our contact list was stolen and emails about Viagra, Low-Interest Mortgages and Weight-Loss were sent out.
 Embarrassing to be sure, but pretty harmless in the end.

 Now the bad guys are more surgical.
 They are hijacking your email and looking for conversations between you and your brokerage house; searching for terms like “wire transfer” and other things that will allow them to see a pattern and try to have money re-routed to their account instead of yours.
 We witnessed it enough because the protocols of the bank or broker are not followed precisely, but it shouldn’t have happened in the first place, right?